 Your in-house content team should coordinate closely with the marketing teams involved to make sure everything is aligned well.
 If you aren’t working with an in-house content team or graphic designer, make sure you get appropriate approval from upper-level management.

 Understand How You’ll Measure Success

-A successful event is measured not just by how many people attend but by certain pre-specific metrics.
-These metrics could consist of the number of leads collected, monetary value raised, partnerships formed, attendee turn over the list goes on… It’s up to you to determine how you’ll measure success based on your event goals.
+A successful event is measured not just by how many people attend but by specific pre-specific metrics.
+These metrics could consist of the number of leads collected, monetary value raised, partnerships formed, attendee turn over the list goes on.
+It’s up to you to determine how you’ll measure success based on your event goals.
 Create a spreadsheet that lists these out so you can enter the data following the conclusion of the event.
 We like using Google Sheets since it’s easily accessible to our team from anywhere in the world.

 Treat Your VIP’s Like Royalty